 Specific Change Management Process for technical documents published by the European Railway Agency

-Technical documents quoted in chapter 4 of this TSI (except for the standards which are linked to open issues) and listed in Annex III to this Regulation are technical documents published by the European Railway Agency pursuant to Article 5(8) of Directive 2008/57/EC.
+Technical documents quoted in chapter 4 of this TSI (except for the standards which are linked to open issues) and listed in Annex III to this Regulation are technical documents published by the European Railway Agency pursuant to Article 4(8) of Directive (EU) 2016/797.

 The change control management for these technical documents shall be established by the European Railway Agency in accordance with the following criteria:

-1. The change requests affecting the technical documents are submitted either via the National Safety Authorities (NSA), or via the representative bodies from the railway sector acting on a European level as defined in Article 3(2) of Regulation 881/2004/EC, or the ticket vendors' representative, or via the body which originally developed the specifications that were the forerunners of the technical documents.
+1. The change requests affecting the technical documents are submitted either via the National Safety Authorities (NSA), or via the representative bodies from the railway sector acting on a European level as defined in Article 38(4) of Regulation (EU) 2016/796, or the ticket vendors' representative, or via the body which originally developed the specifications that were the forerunners of the technical documents.

 2. The European Railway Agency shall gather and store the change requests.